MachineLearningJournalClub/LearningNLP/README.md

 # LearningNLP
-Some Tutorials & in depth analysis of NLP's techniques & algorithms
+Some Tutorials and in depth analysis of NLP's techniques / algorithms

 ### 1st Tutorial